-SEPTEMBER 2019 s38 REFERRAL REDUCTION IN ENVIRONMENTAL IMPACT Clearing of up to 63.0 ha of BTP foraging / breeding habitat Clearing of up to 43.7 ha of BTP foraging / breeding habitat Reduction in clearing of 19.3 ha of BTP foraging / breeding habitat of BTP habitat will be cleared.
+SEPTEMBER 2019 s38 REFERRAL REVISED PROPOSAL (MARCH 2020) REVISED PROPOSAL (AUGUST 2021) REDUCTION IN ENVIRONMENTAL IMPACT Clearing of up to 63.0 ha of BTP foraging / breeding habitat Clearing of up to 43.7 ha of BTP foraging / breeding habitat Clearing of up to 39.2 ha of BTP foraging / breeding habitat Reduction in clearing of 23.8 ha (38%) of BTP foraging / breeding habitat

+A high level of mitigation and management has been applied to the Proposal, with Main Roads making substantial changes to the Proposal design in order to mitigate potential impacts on conservation significant fauna including the BTP.
+As a result of the changes made to the Proposal, a maximum of 39.2 ha of BTP habitat will be cleared.
 No areas of habitat will be cleared in their entirety and it is also highly unlikely that any entire home ranges will be impacted.
 Connectivity along and across the Proposal Area will be retained through a combination of a retention of key habitat areas where possible and through the installation of a series of fauna underpasses and / or rope bridges.
 Impacts of the Proposal on BTP will be minor and manageable.